 But that’s just not true.

-At Pearson, we believe college shouldn’t leave you under mountains of debt.
+At Accelerated Pathways, we believe college shouldn’t be a debt sentence.
 We help students avoid the need for student loans altogether by lowering their college costs through the use of affordable online courses.
-I’d encourage you to make a smart financial decision and avoid federal student loans altogether.
-Learn more about how our Accelerated Pathways program can help you save money on your education and graduate debt free.
+I’d encourage you to make a smart financial decision and avoid federal student loans.
+Learn more about how Accelerated Pathways can help you save money on your education and graduate debt free.

-Special thanks to Rebecca Decker, one of our amazing Admissions Counselors, for taking the time out to chat with me about this topic.
+Special thanks to Rebecca Decker, one of our amazing admissions counselors, for taking the time to chat with me about this topic.